andy-thedev/SVM-Cancer-Assessment-Algorithm/README.md

 The model takes patients' breast cancer characteristics, such as mean radius, mean texture, mean perimeter, mean area, etc. to determine if the cancer is malignant or benign.

 Language: Python
 Libraries: sklearn
 Data: innate sklearn dataset

 ## /
 **svm.py:**
-The main algorithm (See section: "Design Description")
+The main algorithm (See section: "Design description")

 ## Design description